dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 to Tell about It

-F or many macro mavens, VBA’s main attraction is the capability to create
+F or many macro mavens, VBA's main attraction is the capability to create

 customworksheetfunctions —functionsthatlook,work,andfeeljustlikethose that Microsoft built into Excel.
 A  custom function offers the addedadvantageofworkingexactlyhowyouwantitto(because you wroteit).Chapter 5introducestheconceptofcustomfunctions.Inthischapter,youtakeadeeperdivewithsomereal-worldexamples.